taeruh/pauli_tracker/CONTRIBUTING.md

    `SINGLE_GENERATORS`/`DOUBLE_GENERATORS` (updating `N_SINGLES`/`N_DOUBLES`).
 6. In the `circuit` module: Add the gate to the `CliffordCircuit` trait, to the `impl_gates` macro and to the `single_gate!`/`double_gate!` macro call.
-7. In `tests/roundtrips/tracking.rs` add the gate to the `Operation` and to `prop_oneof` call in `operation` similar to the other gates (the number before "=>" is the probability (before normalization of the probabilities).
+7. In `tests/roundtrips/tracking.rs` add the gate to the `Operation` enum and to `prop_oneof` call in `operation` similar to the other gates (the number before "=>" is the probability (before normalization of the probabilities).
 In the `Instructor::apply`'s match call, add the case similar to the other (normal) single/double qubit gate cases.

 [conventional_commits]: https://www.conventionalcommits.org
 [git-feature-branch]: https://www.atlassian.com/git/tutorials/comparing-workflows